Cegedim

 Cegedim SA is a health technology company based in Boulogne-Billancourt, founded in 1969.
 It employs more than 4,200 people in more than 10 countries.
 Revenue in 2017 was €457 million.

+Overview

 The American subsidiary, Cegedim Inc., is based in Bedminster, New Jersey and has 2500 employees.
 It was formerly known as Dendrite International Inc. Founded in 1986, it changed its name in 2007.